abxijth/Image2Latex/README.md

 └── README.md

 ## 🤝 Contributing (Example For Frontend)

+1. Fork this repository

-1. Create a new branch
+2. Create a new branch
    ```
    git checkout -b feature/frontend
    ```

 3. Make your changes

 4. Commit and push

    ```
    git add .
    git commit -m "feat: improve frontend design"
    git push origin feature/frontend
    ```

-6. Open a Pull Request on GitHub 🚀
+5. Open a Pull Request to the main repository on GitHub 🚀

+## If you find bugs or have ideas for improvements, open a New Issue in the Issues tab and describe your suggestion or problem clearly.

 ## 🧠 Future Improvements

 - Better error handling for non-math images
 - Improved UI/UX
 - Drag-and-drop uploads

 ## 🧑‍🤝‍🧑 Contributors

+-
 -
 -